-Mr Matthews’ role as SIAMS lead includes supporting the school community in our implementation of a vision for education that is deeply Christian, with Jesus' promise of 'life in all its fullness' at its heart.
-He works closely with Exeter diocese, St Christopher MAT, Ilfracombe Academy Governors and Senior Leadership Team, ICE Ilfracombe and the wider community to enhance and strengthen our values of Hope, Kindness, Courage, Integrity, Trust, Respect and Responsibility.
-Mr Matthews is an experienced RE teacher who has led Ilfracombe Academy to achieve the REQM Gold award.
-He is a pioneering member of the LTLRE project, raising national standards in RE across all key stages and serves on the NATRE Executive, the national governing body for RE (NATRE).
-He has developed teaching resources produced by RE today and the Church of England and is a regular conference speaker and contributor.
-Mr Matthews is a fellow of Harris Manchester College, Oxford and has recently completed a Farmington Scholarship.
+Mr Matthews serves on the schools Senior Leadership Team.
+He has responsibility for supporting the whole school community in our implementation of a vision for education that is deeply Christian, with Jesus' promise of 'life in all its fullness' at its heart.
+He works closely with Exeter Diocese, St Christopher MAT, Ilfracombe Academy Governors and Senior Leadership Team, ICE Ilfracombe and the wider community to enhance and strengthen our values of Hope, Kindness, Courage, Integrity, Trust, Respect and Responsibility.
+Mr Matthews is an experienced RE teacher who has led Ilfracombe Academy to achieve the REQM Gold Award.
+He is a pioneering member of the LTLRE project, raising national standards in RE across all key stages and serves on the NATRE Executive.
+He has developed teaching resources produced by RE Today and the Church of England and is a regular conference speaker and contributor.
+Mr Matthews is a fellow of Harris Manchester College, Oxford having recently completed a Farmington Scholarship.

 ICE Youth Worker

 Clare is the ICE Youth Worker.
 ICE Ilfracombe is a Christian schools and youth work organisation that aims to give every young person the opportunity to explore and understand the Christian faith.
 ICE stands for Initiative in Christian Education and they work in association with The Ilfracombe Academy and Church of England churches.
 Clare partners with school staff and local agencies to create an environment which enables young people in Ilfracombe to experience “life in all its fullness” for the common good of the whole community.

 Year 7 Chaplaincy Team